ct-clmsn/pyzmq-collectives/README.md

 machines to make progress.
 There are no leaders and followers because all distributed processes know what to do - the instructions are in the program the distributed processes are executing.

+The author's 10+ years experience working data analytics and machine learning problems left an impression that regex, numpy, scipy, scikit-learn, and a collective communication library are fundamental and necessary tools for practicioners.
+Several of the more commonly used libraries require as much, if not more, effort to learn when compared to learning SPMD programming.
+This library fills the collective library niche (when other traditional solutions are not available).

 ## How many processs/nodes should I deploy?